Who Should Attend

 - Social Workers

-The Fourteenth International Conference on Positive Behavior Support will feature over 150 oral presentations, posters, pre-conference and skill-building workshops highlighting empirical findings, assessment and intervention methods, current topics, and other aspects of Positive Behavior Support.
+The Fifteenth International Conference on Positive Behavior Support will feature over 150 oral presentations, posters, pre-conference and skill-building workshops highlighting empirical findings, assessment and intervention methods, current topics, and other aspects of Positive Behavior Support.
 Presentations and workshops will focus on topics including:

 - School: Presentations within the School strand focus on how the principles and technology of PBS are implemented across the continuum of support levels and in schools and other educational settings and/or to address specific topics faced by school districts and other educational settings.